transducens/mtl-da-emnlp/README.md

 ```
 ./train-mtl1tasks.sh $L1 $L2 $DIR $bpe data/$TRAINSET-$PAIR/train data/$TRAINSET-$PAIR/dev data/$TRAINSET-$PAIR/test $AUXTASK
 ```

+You can find the resulting BLEU and chrF++ scores in the file `$DIR/eval/report-tune`.
+If that file does not exists because BLEU in the development set did not improve during finetuning, scores can be found in the file `$DIR/eval/report-tune`.

 ## Train systems with "token" or "swap" auxiliary tasks